 In some rare cases, Lyme disease can cause more severe complications.
 Sometimes kidney failure, which may be fatal, can occur.
 Heart disease and neurological problems are also rare, but known to be caused by Lyme disease.

-Addressing the disease quickly with your veterinarian will reduce the risk of serious complications.
+Addressing the disease quickly with your vet will reduce the risk of serious complications.

 Causes Of Lime Disease In Dogs